- The wider security situation

 A. Criminality and conflict

 The sub-criteria given above concern travel safety in the broadest sense and apply to all forms of travel.
 They become ever more imperative as the threat level in a given context increases.
 Structural violence may generally be expected in a number of countries as a day-to-day experience.
 In contexts such as these, consideration should always be given to protection against criminality and assault, and this should also guide an individual’s own actions and behaviour.
 The special safety measures provided for university grounds and student residences in many regions are an example of this.
 In such contexts campuses are generally fenced off and access is controlled by security staff.
-When planning a visit, consideration should be given to the security and safety of a given location and to safe travel connections between accommodation and the campus.
+When planning a visit, consideration should be given to the security and safety of a programme location and to safe travel connections between accommodation and the campus.
 In many regions affected by conflict, the prominent presence of the military and having to pass through military checkpoints can become part of everyday experience.
 When preparing for a trip, these concrete realities on the ground should be given just as much importance as planning the journey or choosing the appropriate form of transport.

 B. Travel, transport, nature and the environment, infrastructure, mobility, visas